-The November 2014 issue of Stainless Steel World contains among other articles:
+The December 2014 issue of Stainless Steel World contains among other articles:

 COVER STORY Officine ORSI S.p.a.
 60 years of specialized piping solutions

 For sixty years Officine Orsi has specialized in providing piping solutions for some of the most challenging applications in the world.
 Over the decades the family-owned company has grown not only in size and turnover, but also in the wealth of knowledge and expertise that it has in-house and which allow it to offer tailor-made solutions and expert advice to customers.
 Over the years one of the core strengths the comnpany has brought to the table is its willingness to be flexible in order to provide just-in-time delivery to customers and provide the best possible solutions, something which the current generation of the Orsi family pride themselves on.
 Stainless Steel World spoke to the three men behind the Orsi name to learn more about this Italian specialist.

 Old and new: nickel will stay strong in both traditional and innovative industries